lucrnz/lucdevnet-site/src/content/blog/bash-python-venv.md

 title: "How to use a Python venv from a Bash script"
 pubDate: "2023-01-26"
 description: "And an example building a simple API to show off"
-longDescription: "Learn how to use Python venv from a Bash script.
+summary: "Learn how to use Python venv from a Bash script.
 You will also build an example API and configure systemd to run it."
-coverImg: "/images/blog/bash-python-venv/pexels-pixabay-459124.jpg"
+coverImg: "/images/blog/bash-python-venv/python-venv-hero-img.webp"
-coverAlt: "White Horse on Body of Mountain"
+coverAlt: "Illustration showing the Bash logo and the Python logo"
 tags: "python, bash"
 ---